-We offer open enrollment for the regular school year starting in August and courses close as they are filled.
+We offer enrollment for the regular school year starting in August and courses close as they are filled.
 Courses in grades K-8 are year-long.
 High school courses are semester-based and follow the Federal Way Public Schools calendar.
 Enrollment for our 6-week summer program takes place beginning mid-May.
-Visit our Application page for details on the enrollment process.
+Visit our enrollment page for details on the enrollment process.

 High School Graduation Diploma